kenwilcox/BankFileParsers/README.md

 Dictionary keys are appended to the normal csv output.
 A clever person could see that using reflection they can get a list of the field names with a usage type of Oracle and Both to just export the fields defined/used there.

-So the above code would create a csv file that would like like so:
+So the above code would create a csv file that would look like so:

 |Date|Amount|PAYMENT ID|ADDENDA INFORMATION|
 |----|------|----------|-------------------|